-3.14 Taxes
+3.14 TAXES

 (a) Tax Returns Filed and Taxes Paid.
 Seller has filed or caused to be filed on a timely basis all Tax Returns and all reports with respect to Taxes that are or were required to be filed pursuant to applicable Legal Requirements.
-All Tax Returns and reports filed by Seller are true, correct and complete in all material respects.
-Seller has paid, or made provision for the payment of, all Taxes that have or may have become due for all periods covered by the Tax Returns or otherwise, or pursuant to any assessment received by Seller, except such Taxes, if any, as are listed in Part 3.14(a) and are being contested in good faith and as to which adequate reserves (determined in accordance with GAAP) have been provided in the Balance Sheet and the Interim Balance Sheet.
+All Tax Returns and reports filed by Seller are true, correct and complete.
+Seller has paid, or made provision for the payment of, all Taxes that have or may have become due for all periods covered by the Tax Returns or otherwise, or pursuant to any assessment received by Seller, except such Taxes, if any, as are listed in Part 3.14(a) and are being contested in good faith and as to which adequate reserves

+(determined in accordance with GAAP) have been provided in the Balance Sheet and the Interim Balance Sheet.
 Except as provided in Part 3.14(a), Seller currently is not the beneficiary of any extension of time within which to file any Tax Return.
-No claim has been made within the preceding five years by any Governmental Body in a jurisdiction where Seller does not file Tax Returns that it is or may be subject to taxation by that jurisdiction.
-There are no Encumbrances on any of the Assets that arose in connection with any failure (or alleged failure) to pay any Tax.
+No claim has ever been made or is expected to be made by any Governmental Body in a jurisdiction where Seller does not file Tax Returns that it is or may be subject to taxation by that jurisdiction.
+There are no Encumbrances on any of the Assets that arose in connection with any failure (or alleged failure) to pay any Tax, and Seller has no Knowledge of any basis for assertion of any claims attributable to Taxes which, if adversely determined, would result in any such Encumbrance.